sbb-design-systems/lyne-components/src/components/sbb-tooltip/readme.md

-The `sbb-tooltip` component can be useful for displaying additional information on mouse hover or click of a trigger element.
+The `sbb-tooltip` component can be useful for displaying contextual and additional information on mouse hover or click of a trigger element.

-The information included should be contextual, useful, and provide additional communication and clarity to the user.
+The component could be used:

+- to describe icons and buttons;
+- when more information is useful to help a user make decisions;
+- when an element needs more context or explanation;
+- when defining a term or inline item.

 The component must be connected with the trigger element using the `trigger` property, which accepts the id of the element, or directly its reference;
-the `sbb-tooltip-trigger` is meant to be used as trigger.
+the [sbb-tooltip-trigger](/docs/components-sbb-tooltip-sbb-tooltip-trigger--docs) is meant to be used as trigger.

 ```html
 <sbb-tooltip-trigger id="tooltip-trigger"></sbb-tooltip-trigger>